Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches

-Similar to the non-damped case, we complement the spectral analysis with the exchange energy profile in the presence of damping Fig.~\ref{fig:exchange_gamma}.
+Similar to the non-damped case, we complement the spectral analysis with the exchange energy profile in the presence of damping Fig.~\ref{fig:spec_gamma}(c).
 The injection of incompressible kinetic energy reaches a maximum at an optimal value of $\gamma$, situated between the underdamped and overdamped regimes.
 Under these optimal damping conditions, the transfer of energy from quantum pressure to incompressible modes appears to be significantly enhanced.
 Given that $\gamma$ serves as a simplified parametrization of dissipation in quantum fluids, the underlying mechanism responsible for the observed maximum in incompressible energy injection at this intermediate damping requires further investigation.
 In the overdamped regime, around $\gamma \approx 10^{-2}$, the positive peak in exchange energy is absent, consistent with the suppression of turbulence under such strongly dissipative conditions.

-\textit{Summary and Conclusion:} We investigated two-dimensional quantum turbulence in a spinning-down condensate subjected to a crust potential that provides vortex pinning sites.
-By analyzing a continuous spin-down profile, we demonstrated that as the spin-down duration $t_s$ approaches the quasi-discrete limit, the condensate exhibits turbulent behavior.
-Following the spin-down duration $t_s$, the neutron star core displays turbulence characterized by an incompressible kinetic energy spectrum with a $k^{-5/3}$ scaling, indicative of the Kolmogorov regime, and a compressible energy spectrum with a $k^{1}$ scaling, consistent with thermalization.
-The turbulent core subsequently transitions to the Vinen regime, marked by a $k^{-1}$ scaling, where isolated vortices dominate the flow.
-In both regimes, the scaling behavior weakens as the spin-down duration increases.
-The vortex-line density $l_v$ exhibits a power-law decay, scaling as $t^{-3/2}$ in the Kolmogorov regime and as $t^{-1}$ in the Vinen regime.
+\textit{Summary and Conclusion: } We investigated two-dimensional quantum turbulence in a spinning-down condensate subjected to a crust potential that provides vortex pinning.
+Continuous spin-down profiles show that as the spin-down duration $t_s$ approaches the quasi-discrete limit, turbulent behavior emerges.
+After spin-down, the system exhibits an incompressible kinetic energy spectrum with Kolmogorov scaling $k^{-5/3}$ and a compressible spectrum scaling as $k^{1}$, indicating thermalization.
+The flow subsequently enters the Vinen regime, dominated by isolated vortices and characterized by a $k^{-1}$ scaling.
+In both regimes, spectral scaling weakens as $t_s$ increases, while the vortex-line density $l_v$ decays as $t^{-3/2}$ (Kolmogorov) and $t^{-1}$ (Vinen).